CSIRO-enviro-informatics/csiro-epub-dcap/README.md

 # CSIRO ePublish Dublin Core Application Profile

-This is a dummy profile of the Dublin Core standard constructed as a [Dublin Core Application Profile](http://dublincore.org/documents/profile-guidelines/).
+This is a dummy profile of a set of vocabularies ([Dublin Core Terms](http://www.dublincore.org/documents/dcmi-terms/), [FOAF](http://xmlns.com/foaf/spec/) principally but those they utilise and others too) constructed as a
+[Dublin Core Application Profile](http://dublincore.org/documents/profile-guidelines/).

 The purpose of creating this dummy profile is to test the power of the